tshadowknight/SRW_Engine_MV_Docs/battle_scene_editor.md

   		* texture.png

 You can copy the content of this folder into the effekseer folder of your RPG Maker project to use the effects.
+**Note**: When making a new effect make sure to save it before editing so that it correctly uses relative paths for its textures!

+#### Commands
 Once the files are in the right place the particle system can be displayed in the Battle Scene with the play_effekseer Animation Command.
 It has the following settings:
 * path: The location of the .efk file in the effekseer folder